nauqh/porobot/README.md

 ## Porobot Techstack 101

-The repository structure follows the conceptual architecture of Echodb, which consists of four loosely-coupled sub-systems.
+The repository structure follows the conceptual architecture of Porobot, which consists of five loosely-coupled sub-systems.

-To briefly explain these six sub-systems:
+To briefly explain these five sub-systems:

 * **[Orchestrator][orchestrator]** utilizes `Prefect` as a flexible and reliable workflow management system to orchestrate the data processing tasks in the data pipeline as well as generate custom logs for managing the whole cycle.
-* **[Extractor][extractor]** employs `Pydantic` to validate the integrity and quality of the extracted Spotify data through customizable data quality checks and adherence to expected schema and format.
+* **[Extractor][extractor]** employs `Pydantic` to validate the integrity and quality of the extracted Riot data through customizable data quality checks and adherence to expected schema and format.
-* **[Storage][storage]** relies on `PostgreSQL` as a robust and feature-rich database system for persistent storage of Spotify data, while leveraging `SQLAlchemy` as the ORM tool for simplified interaction with the database.
+* **[Storage][storage]** relies on `SQLite` as a robust and feature-rich database system for persistent storage of Riot and Discord data, while leveraging `SQLAlchemy` as the ORM tool for simplified interaction with the database.
-* **[Analytics][analytics]** employs `Plotly` for creating interactive and visually appealing data visualizations, `Pandas` for data transformation and analysis, and `Streamlit` for deploying intuitive and user-friendly dashboards to explore and analyze Spotify data.
+* **[Analytics][analytics]** employs `Plotly` for creating interactive and visually appealing data visualizations, `Pandas` for data transformation and analysis, and `Discord` for deploying intuitive and user-friendly dashboards to explore and analyze Riot data.
+* **[Application][app]** utilizes `Hikari` as the library for building a Discord bot, providing a powerful and efficient framework for interacting with the `Discord API` and creating engaging and interactive experiences for users.

 ## Instalation